 Once inside we made our way to the bar for a Tasting.
 The first thing you notice when approaching the bar is the mural on the wall.
 It is an image of the Winery at the Summer Solstice made entirely out of corks.
-13,698 to be exact!
+13,698 corks to be exact!

-Mark is a Cabinet Maker and the first thing HE noticed was the very long live edge countertop.
+My husband is a Cabinet Maker and the first thing HE noticed was the very long live edge countertop.
 When he asked Madi our Hostess about it, she said that it was created from a giant Ash tree that had been cut down on the property when they were building the facility.
 That tree was also used to make some of the tables in the Tasting Room.
-She went on to tell us how a lot of the materials used during building were either from the property or reclaimed items.
+She went on to tell us how a lot of the materials used during the building process were either from the property or reclaimed items.

-Madi told us the story of how the vineyard was started by Marty Lagina and his family who wanted to produce wines made from Tuscan style varietals not traditionally grown in this area of Michigan.
+Madi also told us the story of how the vineyard was started by Marty Lagina and his family who wanted to produce wines made from Tuscan style varietals not traditionally grown in this area of Michigan.

 Marty Lagina and his brother Rick star in the History Channel show “The Curse of Oak Island.”
 It is a show where they search for treasure on an island in Canada.
 I was so intrigued that I have since started watching the show from the beginning.